Return to Green 2016 Schedule

 Stinson Leonard Street LLP Lecture Hall | 104 Green Hall

-The law school will offer 5 hours of CLE credit, including 2 hours of ethics, in Kansas and Missouri.
-Downloadable materials for review and printing will be available in advance of the program.
+5 hours of CLE credit, including 2 hours of ethics, are approved for Kansas and Missouri.
+Downloadable materials for review and printing are available below.
 Materials will not be available the day of the CLE in a paper version.
 All materials must be accessed electronically.

 Dean Stephen Mazza